zrythm/zrythm/doc/user/plugins-files/plugins/plugin-browser.rst

   These plugins output CV signals and can be used to modulate other plugin or track parameters.
 MIDI Effects
   These plugins modify incoming MIDI signals and can be used in the MIDI signal chain of an Instrument or MIDI track (coming soon).

+Zrythm looks inside the Plugin's metadata to determine what type the Plugin is.
+If that is not enough, Zrythm makes a decision based on the number of audio, MIDI, control and CV input and output ports a Plugin has.

 Instantiating Plugins
 ---------------------